 Be mindful of your reactions (obvious and subtle) to what participants say and do, so no personal judgments rise to the surface and undermine the rapport and trust you're trying to build.

 It's also key to lay out the rules of engagement, such as zero tolerance for abusive or threatening language or actions.

 Protect both parties from outbursts, and make it clear that your goal is to create a safe, mutually respectful space—and that this is a baseline requirement for effective mediation.

 Don't try to change core values and beliefs

 The role of the mediator is to move both parties toward a mutually beneficial resolution to a difficult conflict.

 You cannot expect to alter years of entrenched beliefs.
-You may end up discussing certain non-productive behaviors and attitudes, but must be very careful about limiting this discussion to the negotiation at hand, and the specific goals your group is working toward.
+You may end up discussing certain non-productive behaviours and attitudes, but must be very careful about limiting this discussion to the negotiation at hand and the specific goals your group is working toward.

 Learn more about mediation training

 Whether you're an experienced negotiator or a complete novice, a successful career in mediation begins with quality training and certification.

 Kompass offers a Mediation & Dispute Resolution certificate that can help you get started.